Skip to main content

 3. To download your design system file, click More, then click Download.

-4. On the Bolt homepage, attach the document in the chat and prompt Bolt to save it.
+4. In your Bolt project, in the chat, attach the document and prompt Bolt to save it.
 For example: I attached a design system to use with this project.
 Save this document as a Markdown file in the project root.

 5. To see the contents of your design system in Bolt, click the Code icon in the top menu, then find the design system file in your file structure.